Electric and magnetic waveguides in graphene: quantum and classical

 \sect{Interactions with symmetry in the y-axis direction}

 We will restrict here to the stationary Dirac-Weyl equation in the plane for quasi-particles of zero mass and $1/2$-spin with the electron charge.
-This equation corresponds to the continuous approximation to describe the electronic interaction in graphene for a range of energies near the Dirac points (hereafter we will restrict to one of them, the point $K$) \cite{Neto10}.
+This equation corresponds to the continuous approximation to describe the electronic interaction in graphene for a range of energies near the Dirac points (we will assume the interaction will not mix both, so that hereafter we will restrict to one of them, the point $K$) \cite{Neto10}.
 The equation for the interaction in external static fields, applying the minimal coupling rule, is

 where, as usual ${\boldsymbol \sigma} = (\sigma_x,\sigma_y)$ are sigma Pauli matrices, ${\bf p}=-i\hbar\bf{\nabla}$ the two-component momentum operator in the $xy$-plane, $v_F$ the Fermi velocity of graphene, $e$ the electric charge and ${\bf \tilde{A}}({\bf x})$, $\tilde{V}({\bf x})$ magnetic and electric potentials defined on the plane; the wavefunction $\Psi({\bf x})=\Psi(x,y)$ is a two-component pseudospinor and $\epsilon$ corresponds to energy.